egemenimre/opticks/docs/models/sharpness.md

 The real optical MTF will be lower than this value, due to real world design limitations, materials, manufacturing, integration as well as mechanical and thermal loads.
 This is usually simulated in a software like Zemax and eventually measured in the lab.

-[^1]: The Infrared & Electro-Optical Systems Handbook; J. S. Accetta, David L. Shumaker (Ed.); 	Infrared Information Analysis Center, 1993.
+### Aberration Transfer Function

+### Detector Sampling MTF

-[^2]: A Tutorial on Electro-Optical/Infrared (EO/IR) Theory and Systems; G. M. Koretsky, J. F. Nicoll, M. S. Taylor; Institute for Defense Analyses, IDA Document D-4642, 2013.
+[^1]: A Tutorial on Electro-Optical/Infrared (EO/IR) Theory and Systems; G. M. Koretsky, J. F. Nicoll, M. S. Taylor; Institute for Defense Analyses, IDA Document D-4642, 2013.

+[^2]: The Infrared & Electro-Optical Systems Handbook; J. S. Accetta, David L. Shumaker (Ed.);  Infrared Information Analysis Center, 1993.